Shoma-Asaka/mechanopharm-infer/README.md

 # mechanopharm-infer

-Inference toolkit for mechanopharmacology response-landscape analysis.
+`mechanopharm-infer` is a lightweight inference toolkit for mechanopharmacology response-landscape analysis.

+It is designed as an actively developed research prototype for **data-facing, architecture-level inference** from endpoint and timecourse datasets.
+The current focus is conservative first-pass analysis: preprocessing, fingerprint extraction, uncertainty summaries, evidence assembly, and cautious architecture-class discrimination.

 ## Status

-`mechanopharm-infer` is currently an early research prototype for response-landscape analysis and architecture-class inference in mechanopharmacology.
-The package is intended to support method development, synthetic benchmarking, and early data-facing workflows.
-Its API, evidence rules, and decision logic may evolve substantially as the toolkit matures.

-## Purpose

-`mechanopharm-infer` is a data-facing companion package for architecture-level inference from mechanopharmacology experiments.

-The package is designed to:
+This repository is an **early public prototype**.

+It is intended for methods development around mechanopharmacology inference workflows, not for full mechanistic identification or production-grade model fitting.
+API details, evidence rules, and output formats may still evolve across pre-1.0 releases.

+## What the package does

+The current toolkit supports the following workflow:

-- load endpoint and timecourse datasets,
+1. standardize endpoint and timecourse tables into a canonical schema,
+2. apply assay-aware preprocessing and response-direction normalization,
-- perform basic QC checks on endpoint and timecourse inputs,
+3. perform QC and dataset diagnostics,
-- summarize response landscapes over concentration and mechanical condition,
-- extract compact response fingerprints,
+4. extract response fingerprints such as `EC50(m)`, `m*(c)`, sign-reversal diagnostics, and timecourse-derived peak/final metrics,
-- attach reliability and warning flags to key fingerprints,
+5. attach uncertainty summaries and warning metadata,
-- perform conservative rule-based discrimination between minimal architecture classes,
-- generate lightweight reports and plots for exploratory analysis.

-## Relation to `mechanopharm-minimal`

-This package is distinct from `mechanopharm-minimal`.

-- `mechanopharm-minimal` provides the **minimal reference implementation** for the accompanying theory paper.
-- `mechanopharm-infer` builds on that conceptual foundation and focuses on **data-facing inference workflows**.
+6. assemble fingerprint evidence,
+7. make a conservative architecture-class call:
+   - `two_state_supported`
+   - `protected_state_suggested`
+   - `inconclusive`

+The package is intended as an **architecture-inference layer**, not as a full parameter-identification framework.

-## Current scope (v0.0.2)
+## Current scope

-Included:
+Included in the current prototype:

-- endpoint CSV loading,
+- canonical schema handling for endpoint and timecourse CSV files,
+- assay metadata handling and response-direction normalization,
-- timecourse CSV loading,
+- endpoint and timecourse QC,
-- endpoint and timecourse QC summaries,
+- endpoint and timecourse diagnostics,
-- replicate summarization,
-- response-matrix construction,
 - reliability-aware `EC50(m)` extraction,
 - reliability-aware `m*(c)` extraction,
 - sign-reversal diagnostics,
-- peak-metric extraction,
-- final-response extraction,
-- delayed-protection metrics,
+- timecourse peak/final/delayed-protection fingerprints,
+- bootstrap summaries for selected fingerprints,
-- conservative rule-based architecture discrimination,
+- evidence-first architecture discrimination,
-- `inconclusive` handling for weak or low-information cases,
-- text report generation,
+- lightweight plotting,
+- literature-dataset adapters for the current three target papers,
+- synthetic dataset generators and benchmark utilities,
-- minimal summary plots,
+- benchmark summary plots and reports,
-- end-to-end CLI analysis,
+- CLI and Python API entry points,
-- example datasets,
-- basic tests.
+- examples, benchmark scripts, and tests.

 Not included:

 - full parameter inference,
 - Bayesian model comparison,
-- assay-specific calibration,
+- assay-specific calibration models,
-- advanced uncertainty quantification,
-- experimental-design recommendation tools,
+- high-dimensional mechanistic fitting,
-- GUI tools,
+- GUI or web interface,
-- system-specific preprocessing pipelines,
-- time-dependent mechanics / feedback extensions.
+- time-dependent mechanics / feedback model classes.

 ## Installation